i-siz/node-proxy-server/README.md

 make up-dev
 ```

-Open your browser and go to [localhost:4000/meteors](http://localhost:4000/meteors) or use Postman instead.
+Open your browser and go to [localhost:4000/meteors](http://localhost:4000/meteors) or [localhost:4000/user](http://localhost:4000/user) or just use Postman instead.

 To shut down the docker container: